poult-lab/daily-word/english_words_ learning.md

 "to put a harness on a horse or other animal; to attach a horse or other animal to sth with a harness"

-[v] During a keynote speech at the opening ceremony, Wozniak emphasized that people should harness the AI boom that is sweeping the world but must be vigilant about its side effects.
+[v] During a keynote speech at the opening ceremony, Wozniak emphasized that people should harness the AI boom that is sweeping the world but must be vigilant about its side effects./ Harnessing Generative AI in Academic Publishing .

 "to control and use the force or strength of sth to produce power or to achieve sth"